Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by state lifting

 \section{Data-driven control by state lifting}

-The nonlinearity of a dynamical system prevents a system analysis and controller design by convex optimization.
+The nonlinearity of a dynamical system \TM{usually} prevents a system analysis and controller design by convex optimization.
 The literature on the Koopman operator presents a solution by lifting the states to higher, potentially infinite, dimensions.
 Thereby, the nonlinear dynamics is exactly described by a \mbox{(bi-)linear} system, and thus can be handled by control techniques for \mbox{(bi-)linear} systems.
-Due to its flexibility and success in applications, we review the Koopman operator with a focus on results providing rigorous guarantees, which also includes the related Carleman lifting.
+Due to its success in application, we review the Koopman operator with a focus on results providing rigorous guarantees.